target curve calculator

 For a shorter gating window or DRC, this calculated curve should be used with care:

-ie for short time window of 20ms or less, that contains more direct sound and less diffuse field, the measured curve is nearer to flat.
+ie for short time window of 20ms or less, that contains more direct sound and less diffuse field, the slope of measured curve is less pronounced.

 ROOM DIMENSIONS